kimbyungsang/cranberries/model-server/README.md

    sudo apt-get install realpath
    ~~~
 4. Run `bazel build //cranberries/model_server` from `model-server`
-   directory to build and run the server.
+   directory to build the server.
 Building may take a while because
    Bazel will download even more dependencies and compile everything from
    sources.